 Soul Sister is by Sandro Sun, and was the one and only horse Verity bred by her part owned stallion.
 Soul Sister was well placed in every County Show she entered, even going Champion as a yearling at a local level show.
 Under saddle, Soul Sister has been a fantastic eager and giving ride.
 Her first outdoor dressage tests were representing Cornwall at the BD Inter County Challenge teams, with Verity, where she went Champion, winning the overall Prelim section.
 Then only a few weeks later, she achieved a convincing 2nd place at Devon County Show in the Novice Riding Horse class – the youngest in the class by 2 years!

 The second foal (2018) born to Verity's exceptional homebred mare Armani who competed BD to Inter 1 level.
 By the Elite stallion Floriscount and born in 2018.
 This livery chestnut filly has an absolutely fantastic temperament.
 She is the tallest of the youngstock by Armani so far.
 Verity decided that Faberge could do with 12 months longer to mature before backing, and decided to place her in foal for 2022.
 Belissimo M was the obvious choice.
 She is due her 1st foal at the End of March 2022!

 Silverline Lightning, or Light as he is known to his friends, is a 154cm Piebald gelding and is used in the riding school.
 Verity did not expect to be purchasing such a genius in a horse’s body!
 He learnt all the moves up to BD Medium level within 12 months – having not been able to canter united on his arrival.
 In 2017 he partnered Cathy Craddock to become part of the BRC National Quadrille Championship winning team, for Cornwall Trec Riding Club.
 He has now competed at Medium level – winning and qualifying for the BRC Dressage to Music National Championships in October 2018.
-He is available for riding lessons for riders, from novice and nervous, through to advanced.
-Light is so kind and patient he has even taken a disabled rider and riders prone to panic attacks.
+At the end of 2021 Lightning retired from action duty and is now full time living with his bestie Cathy Craddock.